VotexOrg/VotexOrg.github.io/README.md

 # VotexOrg.github.io

-Votex is a voting system designed to create vorter-verifiable paper ballots.
+Votex is a voting system designed to create end-to-end voter-verifiable paper ballots.
 Votex supports alternative voting methods including ranked choice and score voting as well as conventional first-past-the-post voting.

-Votex is built around the following procedure:
+Votex is built around the procedure below.

+( [This app](https://votexorg.github.io/) can be used to create ballots, as described in steps 2 and 3. )

 **1**